 8. FLEXIBILITY IS KEY

 Small MOQ requests with sustainable fabrics and tight timelines all require flexibility.
 The first few production runs with a new project are always a little bit more complex while you iron out all of the kinks.

 Once you get your samples in the correct fabrics, testing and reporting must be submitted for final approval.
 If you approve a sample for bulk production without thorough testing, the factory will not be prompted to make any changes and you risk defects occurring in the products after it is too late to do anything about it.

-Making expensive plans without actual product in your hands is risky business.
-Delays can occur so you should always tell everyone necessary about any bookings in order to ensure product is ready.
+Making expensive plans without actual products in your hands is risky business.
+Delays can occur so you should always tell everyone necessary about any bookings in order to ensure the product is ready.